No Website? No problem.

 The lesson?

-The experience also reminded me how powerful social media can be when used intentionally.
+This experience also reminded me how powerful social media can be when used intentionally.
 You never know who’s watching, reading, or quietly taking note of your work.
-That editor could have scrolled right past my post, but she didn’t—and because I took the initiative to ask about freelance work, a door opened.
-It taught me early on that the freelancing journey isn’t linear.
-It’s a mix of creativity, timing, and courage to ask for what you want, even when you’re not fully sure you’re ready.
+That editor could have scrolled right past my post—but she didn’t.
+And because I asked a simple question, a door opened.